Office of the City Attorney

-Criminal/Community Justice Divisions Volunteer Attorney & Internship Program Coordinator
+Criminal/Community Justice Divisions Volunteer Attorney & Internship Program Coordinators

-Please send your Criminal or Community Justice Division application materials, including a cover letter, current resume, unofficial transcript and short writing sample to Senior Legal Secretary Alina Taylor via email at email@example.com.
+Please send your Criminal or Community Justice Division application materials, including a cover letter, current resume, unofficial transcript and short writing sample to email@example.com

 Are you a compassionate person who is interested in helping crime victims in your community?
 Do you want to learn more about how the criminal justice system works?
 Whether your passion is working directly with victims or behind-the-scenes support, the City Attorney's Office is looking for volunteers to assist with victim support in the Criminal and Community Justice Divisions.